samuellangajr/Naive-Bayes-algorithm/README.md

 # Native-Bayes-algorithm
-University project of using java, weka and Native Bayes algorithm for create a model that analyzes and identifies the character
+University project of using java, weka and Naive Bayes algorithm for create a model that analyzes and identifies the character

 # Weka results
 ![image](https://github.com/user-attachments/assets/f32695f8-120f-4d78-bcdb-b8ee6d537482)